Skip to main content

 tip

-This guide is an informative piece to help you if you have questions about the Speadsheet calculation functionality.
+This guide is an informative piece to help you if you have questions about the Spreadsheet calculation functionality.
 If you would like a more instructive lesson, take a look at the Spreadsheet calculator tutorial we have available.

 caution